Fiori-Tracker/fioritracker.github.io/2020FPS01/dev/asis.md

 - constant status (?)
 Statuses in this table are updated only manually with report ZNYPEASISSYSTEMSCHECK that uses FM Z_NYPEASIS_SYSCONNCHECK

+`ZNYPEASIS_SYS_ST` - Correspondig table for temporary use in ASIS CEN, modified only automatically (not for user):
+- current status of getting the data
+- last status

-`ZNYPEASIS_SYS_ST` - Correspondig table for temporary use in ASIS CEN Statuses in this table are updated with method znypeasiscen=>update_system_status
+Statuses in this table are updated with method znypeasiscen=>update_system_status